byu-magicc/vtol/README.md

-# Virtical Take-off and Landing Aircraft
+# Vertical Take-off and Landing Aircraft
 Research on vertical take-off and landing aircraft that transition between hover mode and fixed-wing mode

 ## Related repositories